 Veeraraju Elluru

-I am a Junior pursuing Computer Science and Engineering at the Indian Institute of Technology, Jodhpur.
+I am a Computer Science Senior at the Indian Institute of Technology, Jodhpur.
 I love AI research and Math.
-My main areas of interest are Generative Modeling for Computer Vision, Scene Understanding, and XAI to ensure privacy-respecting multimodal systems.
-I am extremely grateful to be jointly mentored by Dr. Shivang Agarwal and Dr. Mayank Vatsa.
+My main areas of interest are Generative Modeling for Computer Vision, Scene Understanding, and Multimodal Mechanistic Interpretability.
+When it comes to research, my primary agenda is to achieve "multimodal privacy".
+I am extremely grateful to be jointly mentored by Dr. Shivang Agarwal and Dr. Mayank Vatsa at the Image Analytics and Biometrics (IAB) Lab, IIT Jodhpur.

 News